Global Perspectives: United Kingdom

 In this episode, Darrell Bock and Krish Kandiah discuss what Christianity is like in the United Kingdom, focusing on the Christian presence in positions of influence.

-The Table is a weekly podcast on topics related to God, Christianity, and cultural engagement brought to you by the Hendricks Center at Dallas Theological Seminary.
-The show features interviews with guests who are experts on the chosen topic, and each episode is hosted by a member of The Hendricks Center’s team.
+The Table is a weekly podcast on topics related to God, Christianity, and cultural engagement brought to you by The Hendricks Center at Dallas Theological Seminary.
+The show features a variety of expert guests and is hosted by Dr. Darrell Bock, Bill Hendricks, Kymberli Cook, Kasey Olander, and Milyce Pipkin.

 - Overview of the United Kingdom